 - Keep your money in the current plan if your employer allows it (some don't, especially for accounts with low balances).

 - Move it to your new employer's retirement plan (if available).

 - Roll it over into an IRA account.

 - Take the cash.
 You may want to consult with your tax adviser before doing it.
 By taking the cash, you may have to pay tax on the distribution, including a 10 percent tax penalty if you are younger than age 55, and it may reduce your retirement savings.

 If you leave your money in your current employer's plan or move it to a new employer plan, you will be limited to the rules of that plan and the options they offer.
-You may be limited to that plan's investment choices and payout options, which might be more limited than if you rolled the money over into an IRA.
+You can generally withdraw funds without a 10% early withdrawal penalty from a 401(k) if you leave your employer at age 55 or older.
+With an IRA you generally have to wait until you are age 59 1/2 to withdraw funds in order to avoid a 10% early withdrawal penalty.
 Plus, you'll no longer be able to make contributions or take a loan, in most cases.
 And you may have to pay extra service or administrative fees, along with the possibility of having transaction limits imposed.

 Depending on your circumstances, then keeping the funds there might be a good idea.